Escanaba and Lake Superior Railroad: Founding to 1978

-1978 to 2009
+1978 to 2005

-On October 6, 1978, Hanna Mining Company sold the E&LS Railroad to John C. Larkin and his father Wade Larkin, businessmen from Minneapolis who had organized a National Railway Historical Society passenger excursion on the railroad earlier in the decade.
+On October 6, 1978, Hanna Mining Company sold the E&LS Railroad to John Charles Larkin and his father Wade W. Larkin, businessmen from Minneapolis who had organized a National Railway Historical Society passenger excursion on the railroad earlier in the decade.
 He planned to return the railroad to profitability by reducing labor costs and entering the business of leasing boxcars to other railroads.
 Shortly thereafter, the boxcar leasing market collapsed.
 Additionally, with the Milwaukee Road going bankrupt in 1977, it planned to abandon its trackage in Michigan, consisting largely of a route between Ontonagon and Green Bay, Wisconsin.
 This plan would break the E&LS's connections at Channing, as well as end rail service to the shippers on the Milwaukee Road lines.
 One of these shippers, Champion Paper, which operated a mill in Ontonagon, approached the E&LS with a proposal for the railroad to buy the Milwaukee Road track to Ontonagon.